What You Should Know

 COMPUTER USAGE POLICY – According to the School District’s Computing and Internet Acceptable Use Policy, the District’s computer network, including the Internet, cannot be used to access material that is profane or obscene, that advocates illegal acts, or that advocates violence or discrimination towards other people.
 Violations will be handled according to the Code of Student Conduct.

 I.D.
-CARDS – Students must carry their I.D. card at all times.
+CARDS – Students must wear their I.D. card at all times.
 I.D. cards are key for student movement throughout the building.
 New students will be issued a card early in the school year.
 Lost I.D. cards can be replaced at a charge of $5.00.
 Any student reporting to school without their I.D. will be charged $1.00 for a temporary I.D.
-Unless the student has purchased a new I.D. card, any student who is provided with a temporary I.D. must serve a detention that afternoon.

 LATENESS AND ATTENDANCE – Students are expected to be in their first-period class by 7:41 AM.
 Students enter through designated doors and swipe the I.D. card through the automatic attendance scanner.
-Late students must report to the cafeteria, present their I.D. and complete a late slip.
-Any student who receives a late slip must serve a detention after school the same day.
-Students who do not serve the detention will be subjected to more serious penalties which may include suspension.
+Late students must report to the cafeteria, present their I.D.
 Late students will remain in the cafeteria until the beginning of the next class.
 Any student admitted late(after 7:51 AM) into the school must bring a parent.
-Any missed class on our intensified schedule will be very difficult to make up.
 Students who are absent must bring a note from a parent or guardian to be credited with an excused absence within 3 days of returning to school.
 Any absence period longer than 3 days requires a doctor’s note.

 DISCIPLINE OFFICES, PROCEDURES, AND DETENTIONS – Students will be referred to the Dean’s Office that serves their Academy for violations of the Code of Student Conduct.
 If a parent conference is required, students will not be admitted into the building until the parent conference takes place.
 Parent conferences will only be held from 9:00 AM to 11:00 AM.
 Parents and guardians arriving after 11:00 AM will have to take the student home and return the next day.
 No exceptions will be made.
 If a detention is assigned, the student will be provided with a detention slip indicating the date, time, and location of the detention.
 Any student who receives a suspension will be provided with a letter for the parent indicating the specific violation of the Code of Student Conduct as well as the date and time of the reinstatement conference which the parent/guardian must attend.